GMAT Math Section

 The GMAT Math section of the GMAT CAT tests the Math skills of the student.

-The student is expected to answer 37 Math questions in 75 minutes.
-The GMAT Math questions are all multiple choice and dealing with subject matters ranging from
+A student is expected to answer 37 Math questions in 75 minutes.
+The questions in this section

 - Number Systems

 - Area & Volume of 2-D and 3-D figures